 - This will reboot your Samsung in recovery mode without using any key on phone.

-- Use the Reboot system now option to exit the recovery mode.
+- Use the Reboot system now an option to exit the recovery mode.

 How to Use Recovery mode on Samsung